Skip to main content

 Bridgeport Hospital and CT Foodshare set to mark special milestone

-“We are incredibly proud to reach this milestone,” said Gina Smith, manager of Community Health in the Office of Health Equity and Community Impact at Bridgeport Hospital.
+“We are incredibly proud to reach this milestone,” said Gina Smith, manager of Community Health in the Office of Health Equity and Community Impact.
 “We see firsthand how many families in our community face challenges meeting their basic needs.
 Through partnerships like this one with CT Foodshare, we’re not just addressing food insecurity, we’re helping relieve stress for families and showing them that their community cares.”

-The initiative, which launched in 2019, serves approximately 200 households at each distribution.
+The initiative launched in 2019 and serves approximately 200 households at each distribution.

 The Bridgeport Fire Department will also join in at this pre-holiday distribution.